Peabody Lane |

 In 1852, newly-constituted Alameda County hired civil engineer Julius Kellersberger to lay out a new road from 14th Street and Broadway in downtown Oakland, all the way to the city of San Pablo.
 This road, today’s San Pablo Avenue, passed through what is now Emeryville.

-A number of wharves were built along the shoreline near the mouth of Temescal Creek to accommodate freight and travel from the bay to San Pablo Avenue which developed into a major travel corridor.
+A number of wharves were built along the shoreline near the mouth of Temescal Creek to accommodate freight and travel from the bay to San Pablo Road.
+During this time, San Pablo Road developed into a major travel corridor..

 In the mid-1870s, the Northern Railway (later Southern Pacific) extended its tracks along the shoreline of today’s Emeryville, crossing the western end of Peabody’s Lane.